China

 - The port of entry changed.

-Note: Exporters are advised to work closely with their importer regarding Chinese standards of meat and poultry products intended for export to China.
+NOTE: Exporters are advised to work closely with their importer regarding Chinese standards of meat and poultry products intended for export to China.
 The information presented below is not inclusive of all the details of the standards of composition and manufacture.
-Please contact the FSIS Beijing Office at BeijingFSISCorrespondence@usda.gov if additional assistance is needed, or if there are questions about the China Single Window, facility registration system.

 Exporters should be aware that China has a zero tolerance for ractopamine in beef products.